 F. Approvals

-Department or Program Head (if your academic unit does not have a department or program head, please ask the Dean / Director to complete this section)
+Department or Program Head (if your academic unit does not have a department or program head, please ask the Dean / Director to complete this section.)

 1) Does the proposed project align with the objectives and needs of the academic program for which the project is being proposed for classroom use?